DeneilSantiagoPayumo/Obsidian-Vault/Sociology/Notes/Bibliography Notes/Nationalist Thought And The Colonial World.md

 Nationalist thoughts, and its problems, can be reduced to the sociological requirements of industrial society whose universal sway provides the context for the understanding of nationalism.

-It is a recourse to sociologist that the lbieral-rationalist can first identify positively, then 'sympathetically' understand, the conditions of the undeveloped nation meaning that there is a historical lag, but more disturbing when its removal meaning coming to terms with a culture that is alien.
+It is a recourse to sociologist that the liberal-rationalist can first identify positively, then 'sympathetically' understand, the conditions of the undeveloped nation meaning that there is a historical lag, but more disturbing when its removal meaning coming to terms with a culture that is alien.

-Plamenatz chides Western critics of nationalism in expressing distate for the failings of backwards people - of exploitation.
+Plamenatz chides Western critics of nationalism in expressing distaste for the failings of backwards people - of exploitation.

 7

-The idea of nationalism being a rational and self-conscious attempt by the weak to achieve uatonomy and libery is false.
+The idea of nationalism being a rational and self-conscious attempt by the weak to achieve autonomy and liberty is false.

 Nationalism is irrational, narrow and destructive: not authentic, a European export to the rest of the world - pernicious exports, of annihlation.

 Kedourie has a big indictment of nationalism: his own brand of conservative politics, the grounds of which, could be dismissed as archaic and irrelevant, stating in the belief of the true fairness and nobility of the true principles of empire - beleiving that those who rule and those who are ruled are different species of men, believing in a style of politics where emotions are kept to a minimum.

-Anothy Smith objects that Kedourie's description of the consequence of nationalism is a one-sided misrepresentation: overlooking the advantages and blessings of nationalist revival, a humanizing and civilizing influence.
+Anthony Smith objects that Kedourie's description of the consequence of nationalism is a one-sided misrepresentation: overlooking the advantages and blessings of nationalist revival, a humanizing and civilizing influence.
 It is also misleading to portray nationalist politics merely as secret conspiracy and terrorism or nihilism and totalitarianism.

 Anthony Smith is timid on several accounts:
 He stating nationalism can be rounded out be specific theories that that can encompass particular sets of empirical cases of movements conventionally called nationalist.